Jesus wept. John 11:33

 13 Now Jesus had spoken of his death, but they thought that he spoke of taking rest in sleep.
 14 So Jesus said to them plainly then, “Lazarus is dead.
 15 I am glad for your sake that I was not there, so that you may believe.
 Nevertheless, let’s go to him.”

-16 Thomas therefore, who is called Didymus, said to his fellow disciples, “Let’s go also, that we may die with him.”
+16 Then Thomas, who is called Didymus, said to his fellow disciples, “Let’s go also, that we may die with him.”

 Jesus Comforts Martha and Mary